 - Pour the syrup onto the flour and spices.
 Mix flour and syrup with a spoon or spatula to make a cool dough.
 If you cannot mix with a spoon, put the dough on the table and knead with your hands until smooth.

-- Line the baking dish with baking paper.
-Put the dough in a baking dish, flatten.
-Bake for 30 minutes or until the edges of the gingerbread are slightly dried.
+- Line the baking sheet with baking paper, grease the baking rings with vegetable oil.
+Put the dough in a baking rings, flatten.
+Bake for 30 minutes.

 - Cool the gingerbread by placing the mold on the wire rack.
 Remove the paper in which it was baked.